 Pebble tile shower floor pros and cons

-So far, we talked about so many examples of the pros and cons of pebble tile shower floors.
-And, by the time, you must have concluded whether to install it or not.
+So far, we talked various problems with pebble tile shower floor.
+And, by the time, I think, you may have concluded whether to install it or not.

 - Pebble shower tiles add a natural and aesthetic outlook to your bathroom.